-- 54.1 Unless Council resolves to the contrary, tThere shall be a public question time of up to 15 minutes duration at every Council meeting to allow members of the public to submit questions to Council; unless Council resolves otherwise. - 54.1.1 The time allocation of 15 minutes may be extended by resolution of Council. - 54.1.2 All questions not dealt with due to time constraints will be responded to via a letter from Council. - 54.2 NoA person may submit a maximum of one (1) question at any one (1) Council meeting.:
+- 54.1.
+There shall be a public question time of up to 15 minutes duration at every Council meeting to allow members of the public to submit questions to Council; unless Council resolves otherwise. - 54.1.1.
+The time allocation of 15 minutes may be extended by resolution of Council. - 54.1.2.
+All questions not dealt with due to time constraints will be responded to via a letter from Council. - 54.2.
+A person may submit a maximum of two (2) questions at any one (1) Council meeting.